Murder of Penowanyanquis: Aftermath

 Temple gave birth to the child she had with Peach sometime after his execution.
 Due to having birthed Peach's illegitimate child, Temple was sentenced to be whipped twice in June 1639.
 Temple was only ever whipped once, on June 4, because she fainted during the first whipping, so authorities decided not to subject her to the second whipping.
 Separately, the Plymouth Court ruled that Stephen Hopkins was financially responsible for Temple and the child she conceived with Peach for the two remaining years she had to serve in indentured servitude.
 Hopkins evicted the two from his house, resulting in his temporary imprisonment due to his actions being in contempt of court.
 John Holmes, who had served on the jury that condemned Peach to death, purchased Dorothy for the remaining two years on her contract and agreed to support her and the child.

 Daniel Cross was never located or subjected to a trial.
 Winthrop posited that he ran away to hide among the Piscataway people (whom Winthrop referred to as "those of Piscat") located in modern-day Portsmouth, New Hampshire, and Winthrop sent men to look for Cross, but the Piscataway people helped Cross to elude detection.

 Retrospective interpretations differ regarding the harsh punishment the convicted men received.
 Some historians view the executions as the Plymouth Colony's attempt to assert their intention to treat the lives and murders of Native American people fairly and equally to those of white Puritans.
 Meanwhile, others posit that the executions underscored the tensions between Native Americans and Puritans, the latter of whom instituted a harsh punishment for the three men in an attempt to maintain good relations with Native American people and prevent potential conflict.
-Some historians posited that the harsh punishment exacted against Jackson, Peach, and Stinnings likely prevented a potential war that could have arisen from the tensions between Native Americans and Puritans.
+Some historians posited that the executions of Jackson, Peach, and Stinnings likely prevented a potential war that could have arisen from the tensions between Native Americans and Puritans.